RodgervanderHeijden/Triolingo/README.md

 60% and for difficult ones 30%.
 Your actual quiz results determine how much the respective learning rate changes.
 With repeated scores of 100% your language proficiency value will increase rapidly, sampling ever increasingly difficult questions.

-## Test it out

-Try Triolingo out for yourself [here](www.vanderheijden.pythonanywhere.com) (though without any progression or storage of results; the web demo merely exists to provide an insight to the web app.
-In case you are a programmer, the code on this repo requires some additional files, which I'll be happy to provide if you contact me.